 What sort of bag should you pack for first aid kit in to?

-We actually take two – one is very small and light with our absolute essentials that can be clipped inside our day bag, and one larger bag that travels with our toiletries.
-The actual bag you use makes little difference, unless you are travelling carry-on only and bringing liquid medicines, then taking a TSA approved toilteries punch might make sense.
+We take two – one is very small and light with our essentials that can be clipped inside our day bag, and one larger bag that travels with our toiletries.
+The actual bag you use makes little difference unless you are travelling carry-on only and bringing liquid medicines, then taking a TSA-approved toiletries punch might make sense.

 Related Reading: Sun and heat protection for babies 0 to 12 months

 Other essentials/toiletries to consider in your family packing

 Some small essentials we always slip in somewhere between toiletries and first aid kits include:

 - Hand sanitizer